Three types of signature are available on Closd: Simple and Advanced electronic signatures, and Handwritten “wet-ink” signatures.

 - It checks the digital certificate to ensure its validity (therefore the authentication of the signatories).

 If the reader recognizes one of these elements as invalid, a message will warn the user that the electronic signature is invalid.
-Thus, there is no need to initial the document on each page: The electronic signature technology also plays this role.
+This removes the need to initial the document on each page.

 No. Electronic signature technologies play the same role as notarial binding (thanks to the document’s digital “fingerprint”).
 Therefore, any modification of an electronically signed document subsequent to its signature is automatically detected by the PDF reader in which it is opened.
 If the document was modified, a message appears warning the user that the affixed electronic signatures are no longer valid.